 When children know you’re paying attention they feel loved.

-When children feel loved, they are settled.
+Then, when children feel loved, they are settled.

 When children are settled, they are at peace.

-When children are at peace, they are more cooperative.
+And when children are at peace, they are more cooperative.

 If your child is refusing to listen or obey, don’t give more consequences.
 Give more time.